-While the full mode of action of methylphenidate is not fully understood, current understanding is that methylphenidate targets the dopamine transporter (DAT) and the noradrenaline transporter (NET), inhibiting DA and NA reuptake, and therefore increasing DA and NA levels in the synaptic cleft.3,7-9,14-18
+Although the precise mode of action of methylphenidate in humans with ADHD is not fully understood, current understanding is that methylphenidate targets the dopamine transporter (DAT) and the noradrenaline transporter (NET), inhibiting DA and NA reuptake, and therefore increasing DA and NA levels in the synaptic cleft.1,2,4,5,7,20,30,31

-It should be noted that studies in animals1,4 and in vitro studies5 have been inconclusive regarding the effect of methylphenidate on the release of DA and NA into the synapse.
+It should be noted that studies in animals19,23 and in vitro studies13 have been inconclusive regarding the effect of methylphenidate on the release of DA and NA into the synapse.

 Hypothesised mode of action:

-- Targets DAT and NET, inhibiting DA and NA reuptake, and therefore increasing DA and NA levels in the synaptic cleft8,10,14,19,20
+- Targets DAT and NET, inhibiting DA and NA reuptake, and therefore increasing DA and NA levels in the synaptic cleft.15,20,31-33

 Different mechanisms have been proposed to explain how amfetamine enhances the release of DA and NA into the synaptic cleft.

 Competitive effects at vesicular monoamine transporter type 2 (VMAT2)